 Mathematically, in the case of life, this camera turns on located at the center of the environment.
 Here is the control panel that shows camera parameters.

 We can see the camera exists in the scene collection above.
-It is on and recording.
+It is active, on, and recording.
 This is the after condition of birth.
 Notice the camera location below.
 The camera exists at 0 in X, 0 in Y, and 0 in Z. It is located at the center.
 Notice that the camera, moreover life itself, is a single point, aware, and at the center of the environment.

 The Input Side of Birth

-To show the condition before birth we merely have to delete the camera.
+To show the condition before birth occurred, we merely have to delete the camera.
 This is done easily enough as shown here.

 Here is the control panel for the scene after deleting the camera.
 That looks like this:

+You can see there is no camera in the environment.
+The camera was a single point.
+Now that single point is gone.
+It does not exist.
 In summary, on the birth side of the equation on the top we have nothing.
 No awareness.
 On the bottom, the output side of the birth we have awareness.
 Awareness is like the camera.
 It is on and it is located at a single point in the center of the environment.
-Put in geometric terms - we have nothing versus a single point.
+Put in geometric terms - we have a relationship of nothing versus a single point.

 3. Reviewing the Death Side of the Equation